Reviews You Can Rely On

 Less adjustable than many

 The Sirocco has some downsides, though, including price and durability.
 The exposed foam is susceptible to damage, and although this helmet lasts a decently long time, we notice that dings and dents tend to add up over time.
 It also costs a lot of money, and this significant investment will eventually be damaged and need replacement, even without sustaining a major impact.
 Qualms aside, this is the helmet you will see on many professionals for a good reason.
 No matter what kind of climbing you engage in, the Sirocco is optimal.
-The Black Diamond Vapor is similar in weight and we favor its ventilation slightly more, although we were bigger fans of the Sirocco's fit.
+The Black Diamond Vapor is similar in weight, and we prefer its ventilation slightly more, although we were bigger fans of the Sirocco's fit.

 Read more: Petzl Sirocco review